NesCafe62/screeps-boykov-kolmogorov-mincut/README.md

-JavaScript implementation of Boykov-Kolmogorov maxflow mincut algorythm.
+JavaScript implementation of Boykov-Kolmogorov maxflow mincut algorythm on a uniform grid.
+It uses one dimentional Uint8Array-s for visited edges representation, with packed all edges of tile into a single value (direction flags).

 # Installation